samgregoost/Rethinking-CGANs/README.md

 Python = 3.x
 Scipy = 1.4

-# Important
+# Data preparation
-In the current version, the data directories and other paths should be directly edited in the code.
-We will update the repo with a more cleaned-up and a refactored version soon.
+The training files should be put in data_dir/images/training/ The validation files should be put in data_dir/images/validation/

+Each training and validation file should be a concatination of the input and the corresponding output.

 # Train
 python p2pGeo.py --mode=train